Brazil Data Center Water Consumption Market Size and Share

 By Source of Water Procurement: Non-potable supplies gain momentum

-In 2024, potable sources provided 59% of withdrawals, equal to roughly 25.9 billion liters within the Brazil water consumption market size.
+In 2024, potable sources provided 59% of withdrawals, equal to roughly 25.9 billion liters within the Brazil data center water consumption market size.
 Tightening license conditions and tariff incentives are steering operators toward reclaimed effluent, harvested rain, and shallow groundwater, helping non-potable volumes grow 14.4% CAGR to 2030.
 São Paulo’s Aquapolo scheme treats 86,400 m³ daily, illustrating the scale attainable when industry collaborates with utilities.
 Reverse-osmosis units now deliver cooling-grade water at R$ 2.90/m³ (USD 0.58).

 Reclaimed options reduce freshwater stress but require complex on-site treatment, pushing capital outlays higher.
 Amazon has implemented effluent-based cooling at 20 global campuses and is scoping similar systems for its planned North-region availability zones.
-As regulatory reviews increasingly favour non-potable use, recycled-water pipelines are bundled into new-build master plans, embedding circular-economy principles at the heart of the Brazil water consumption market.
+As regulatory reviews increasingly favour non-potable use, recycled-water pipelines are bundled into new-build master plans, embedding circular-economy principles at the heart of the Brazil data center water consumption market.

 Brazil Data Center Water Consumption Market: Market Share by Source of Water Procurement